MonashBioinformaticsPlatform/RNAsik-pipe/docs/docs.md

 sudo apt-get install unzip make gcc git python-virtualenv
 ```

-samtools, htslib and bwa deps, these are some what specific libraries
+**samtools, htslib and bwa deps**, these are some what specific libraries

 - `zlib1g-dev`
 - `libbz2-dev`